JarleB/oxide-openshift/README.md

   * Set ACLs on bucket to public, and limit source IP access to what is expected from your 0xide silo
 * Provision an Ubuntu server instance 24.04 (or similar), and install haproxy.
 This will be your loadbalncer
 * Allocate a floating IP and attach it to the loadblancer instance
-* Own a DNS base domain where you can configer A-records in.
+* Own a DNS base domain where you can configure A-records in.
 * Create the DNS A-records for `*.apps.clustername.base-domain`, `api.clustername.base-domain` and `api-int.clustername.base-domain` pointing to the floating IP-adress of the loadbalancer instance
 * Download the "Red Hat Enterprise Linux CoreOS - Baremetal QEMU Image (QCOW2)" image from RedHat.
 * Convert it to raw format and create an image for it in your 0xide project.
 (Ref: https://docs.oxide.computer/guides/creating-and-sharing-images)